pavelerofeev/ontrack-github-actions-cli-setup/README.md

 GitHub token to get the latest version of the CLI (when `version` is not provided).

+### `auto-validation-stamps`

+Sets the Ontrack project to create validation stamps on demand.

+Value can be:

+* `true` or `"true"` - auto creation based on predefined validation stamps
+* `"force"` - auto creation even if no predefined validation stamps
+* otherwise, no auto creation

+### `auto-promotion-levels`

+Sets the Ontrack project to create promotion levels on demand.

 ### `promotions`

 Optional path to a YAML file describing the auto promotions for this project.